Table of Contents

 - Remove the marinated pork from the ziplock bag, place it on a plate and set it aside.
 Save the marinating juice for braising.
 Cut green onion into small pieces and mince the ginger into very thin julienne cut slices.

-- Turn the heat to medium and heat a wok for 1 minute, and then add 1 tsp canola oil.
+- Turn the heat to medium and heat a wok for 1 minute, and then add 1 tsp avocado oil using a glass bottle sprayer.
 Use a silicone spatula to spread out the oil.
 Add chopped green onions and ginger slices, and stir for about 10 seconds or till fragrant.

 - Add the marinated pork strips into the wok, and try to lay them flat with minimal overlay.
 Cook for 2 minutes, and then flip and cook for another 2 minutes.